CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

 ### Basic Mapbox GL Javascript

-Just kidding, we're not quite ready yet.
-First, register for a [Mapbox](https://www.mapbox.com/signup/) account.
-Then find your "[Default public token](https://www.mapbox.com/account/)".
+One more setup step: register a [Mapbox](https://www.mapbox.com/signup/) account.
+Then find your "[Default public token](https://www.mapbox.com/account/)" which you will use in your code.

-Replace the debug statement in your js file with this (minus the comments, which in js are designated by a leading `//`):
+To begin, replace the debug statement in your js file with the following (minus the comments, which in js are designated by a leading `//`):

 ```javascript
 'use strict'        // let the browser know we're serious